Researchers and Scientists

 This is an employment-based first preference classification for Professors and Researchers, making immigrant visas available to foreign nationals (FN) who are internationally recognized as outstanding in their academic field.
 This category, unlike Extraordinary Ability, requires a petitioner to sponsor the FN for immigration.
 The FN will then need to work for the Petitioner upon ultimate approval of the permanent residency (“Green Card”) process.

-The FN must be internationally recognized prior tothe submission of the I-140 and have at least 3 year’s teaching or research experience in the academic area.
-The FN must be seeking “entry” into the US to: teach in a tenure or tenure track position within a university of institution of higher education; conduct research at a university or institution of higher education; or conduct research with a private employer which employs 3 full-time researchers within the same department or division that the FN is being offered a position and the department or division has received recognition for accomplishments in the field.
+The FN must be internationally recognized prior to the submission of the I-140 and have at least three years of teaching or research experience in the academic area.
+The FN must be seeking “entry” into the US to teach in a tenure or tenure track position within a university or institution of higher education, conduct research at a university or institution of higher education, or conduct research with a private employer that employs three full-time researchers within the same department or division that the FN is being offered a position and the department or division has received recognition for accomplishments in the field.

-To first establish eligibility for the OP/R category, evidence of at least 2 of the 6 following criteria must be met:
+To first establish eligibility for the OP/R category, evidence of at least 2 of the six following criteria must be met:

 • Receipt of major prizes or awards for outstanding achievement